joaquimrcarvalho/timelink/doc/admin/new_source_repository_from_template.md

 created.

 ## 1. Register in github
-To create a new git repository for a new project you to register with `github` first at http://github.com.
+To create a new git repository for a new project you need first to register or login  with `github` at http://github.com.

 ## 2. Create a repository
-Then go to https://github.com/joaquimrcarvalho/timelink-sources-template and click the `Use this template` button.
+Then go to https://github.com/joaquimrcarvalho/timelink-sources-template and click the `Use this template` green button.

 Choose a name for the project repository, decide if it is public or private,  and click on `Create repository from template`.

-It is not necessary to select the `Include all branches` option.
+It is not
+necessary to select the `Include all branches` option.

 ## 3. Generate a _personal access token_

 If you choose to create a private repository, or if you plan to push back updates,  you will need to generate a _personal access token_ for MHK to access the repository.